UnknownDomainGames/Engine/README.md

 After the loading stage of a game, all the resource transformed out.
 The raw bytes cache should be cleared.

 The `GameObject` should managed by its parent.
 We don't need to do anything special to it.
-Just process the path to get dimension, get world, and get block or entity.
+Just process the dir to get dimension, get world, and get block or entity.

 ### About the Registry Convenience